nafaaBG/Web-Scraping-images-using-selenium/README.md

         default="",
         help="Enter the name of the page that you wanna scrap !!"
     )

-    parser.add_argument("--scrolls-number",
-        "-S",
-        default=1,
+    parser.add_argument("--number-images",
+        "-N",
+        default=20,
         type=int,
-        help="Enter the number of scroll down to the bottom of the page you want !!"
+        help="Enter the number of images you want !!"
     )
     parser.add_argument("--export-folder",
         "-E",
+        default=str(uuid.uuid4().hex),
         help="enter a enter a file name to create and store the scrapped images in this file."
     )
     args = parser.parse_args()
-    images = MyScrapper(args.user_email,args.password,args.instagram_page,args.scrolls_number,args.export_folder)
+    images = MyScrapper(args.user_email,args.password,args.instagram_page,args.number_images,args.export_folder)
     images.start_connection()
-    images.scroll_down()
-    posts = images.fetch_links()
+    posts = images.fetch_posts()
     images.download_images(posts)
 ```
 #### Running
 Open terminal in the directory of scraper.py and enter:
-In the first argument enter your instagram username after typing -U or -user-email, in the second enter the password after typing -P or -password, in the third enter the name of the page you want to scrape after typing -I or -instagram-page, in the fourth argument enter the number of scroll down to the bottom of the page you want after typing -S or -scrolls-number it must be an integer, and the last argument enter a file name after typing -E or -export-folder to create and store the scrapped images in this file.
+In the first argument enter your instagram username after typing -U or -user-email, in the second enter the password after typing -P or -password, in the third enter the name of the page you want to scrape after typing -I or -instagram-page, in the fourth argument enter the number of images you want to save after typing -N or -number-images it must be an integer, and the last argument enter a file name after typing -E or -export-folder to create and store the scrapped images in this file.
 ```
-python scrap.py -U  "user@gmail.com" -P "Your password" -I "The page" -S 5 -E "file1"
+python scraper.py -U  "user@gmail.com" -P "Your password" -I "The page" -N 60 -E "file"
 ```
 Go grab a cup of coffee while waiting... oh wait, it's already done!
 >For more informations run this command :
 ```
-python scrap.py --help
+python scraper.py --help
 ```
 ### Conclusion
 Finally, we have got all about the code completely in here.
 Here the code:
 ```
-from selenium import webdriver from selenium.webdriver.common.keys import Keys import time, urllib.request import os import sys import logging import argparse
+from selenium import webdriver from selenium.webdriver.common.keys import Keys from selenium.webdriver.support import expected_conditions as EC from selenium.webdriver.common.by import By from selenium import webdriver as wb from selenium.webdriver import ActionChains import time, urllib.request import os import logging import argparse import uuid

+from selenium.webdriver.support.wait import WebDriverWait

 driver = webdriver.Chrome()
 logging.basicConfig(level=logging.DEBUG)

 class MyScrapper :
     global driver
-    def __init__(self, user, pwd, page_name, finalScroll, folder_name):
+    def __init__(self, user, pwd, page_name, number, folder_name):
         self.folder_name = folder_name
         self.user = user
         self.pwd = pwd
         self.page_name = page_name
-        self.finalScroll = int(finalScroll)
+        self.number = int(number)
         self.driver = driver

     def start_connection(self):